Norm Macdonald: Gambling

-Illness, death and legacy
+Illness, death, and legacy

 In 2013, Macdonald was diagnosed with multiple myeloma.
-He disclosed his diagnosis to only his family, agent, and producing partner, fearing that revealing his condition to the public would "affect the way he was perceived", according to his brother Neil.
-The cancer went into remission not long after, but returned in early 2020, metastasizing into myelodysplastic syndrome, a cancer that often develops into acute leukemia.
+He disclosed his diagnosis only to his family, agent, and ex-wife, fearing that revealing his condition to the public would "affect the way he was perceived", according to his brother Neil.
+Macdonald received several stem cell transplants, using aliases to avoid attention, with his final transplant occurring in March 2021.
+He was prescribed dexamethasone, which caused him to gain weight.
+After chemotherapy, Macdonald suffered from peripheral neuropathy, which led him to give up golf and tennis.
+The cancer went into remission not long after, but in early 2020, Macdonald developed treatment-associated myelodysplastic syndrome, a cancer that often develops into acute myeloid leukemia.

 In July 2021, Macdonald entered the City of Hope National Medical Center in Duarte, California, for a round of chemotherapy, where he developed an infection.
+While in the hospital, he recorded a voice-over role for the television series The Orville.
 He remained hospitalized at the City of Hope until his death from complications from acute leukemia on September 14, 2021.
+His remains were later cremated.

+He was survived by his older brother Neil, his younger brother Leslie, his son Dylan, and his mother Ferne.

-Among those who expressed their sorrow over his death via social-media channels were Jim Breuer, Conan O'Brien, Dave Chappelle, Adam Sandler, David Letterman, Jay Leno, David Spade, Sarah Silverman, Artie Lange, Seth Rogen, Bob Saget, Jim Carrey, Bill Burr, Gilbert Gottfried, David Cross and multiple other fellow comedians, as well as actor Frank Stallone (whose name Macdonald used repeatedly as a non-sequitur punchline on Weekend Update), rock band Better Than Ezra, former US Senate Majority Leader Bob Dole (whom Macdonald played during his tenure at SNL) and Canadian Prime Minister Justin Trudeau.
-Letterman called him "[The best] in every important way, in the world of stand-up... an opinion shared by me and all peers."
-According to O'Brien, "Norm had the most unique comedic voice I have ever encountered and he was so relentlessly and uncompromisingly funny.
+Jon Stewart called him the funniest person he knew in Macdonald's first interview at The Daily Show to promote The Norm Show.
+David Letterman called him "[The best] in every important way, in the world of stand-up... an opinion shared by me and all peers."
+According to Conan O'Brien, "Norm had the most unique comedic voice I have ever encountered and he was so relentlessly and uncompromisingly funny.
 I will never laugh that hard again."
+Canadian Prime Minister Justin Trudeau wrote on Twitter: "The world was a much funnier place because Norm Macdonald was in it.
+We've lost a comedic genius, and a great Canadian."
 Both John Oliver and Lorne Michaels dedicated their victories at the 73rd Primetime Emmy Awards to Macdonald's memory.
 Season 3 of The Orville opened with an onscreen dedication to Macdonald.

-On July 12, 2022, Macdonald was posthumously nominated for three Primetime Emmys for his standup special Norm Macdonald: Nothing Special.
+On July 12, 2022, Macdonald was posthumously nominated for three Primetime Emmy Awards for his stand-up special Norm Macdonald: Nothing Special.
+Following O. J. Simpson's death on April 10, 2024, Macdonald's regular Saturday Night Live jokes about Simpson's trial were shared across the internet.
+Conan O'Brien remembered the late comic as giving the most notable commentary on the trial and murders, remembering him as having given "some of the most brilliant comedy of anybody" about the incident.
+He further remembered Macdonald as one of the greatest talk show guests and comedians of all time.

+Dave Chappelle dedicated his Netflix special The Closer to the memory of Macdonald, who had died shortly before its release.
+Chappelle also opened his 2023 special The Dreamer crediting Macdonald with making him fall in love with comedy again.